MicroWorldwide/KerbalLiveFeed/README.md

 Plugin, Client, and Server created by Alfred Lam (C) GNU GPLv3

 ## Installation

-* Place KLFClient.exe in your KSP install folder.
+* The KLFClient must be installed into the root KSP directory.

+> KLFClient.exe
+> KLFClientConfig.xml

-* Place KLF folder in your GameData folder.
+* Place the "KLF" folder in your GameData/ folder.

 ## Usage

 * Run KLFClient.exe
-* Use the listed commands to configure username and server to connect.
-* Use KLFClient.exe to connect to a server.
+* Configure a username and server, and use /connect
 * Start KSP

+_MacOS/Linux users should open a terminal window and run the following:_

-_MacOS/Linux users run in a new terminal:  TERM=ansi; mono KLFClient.exe_
+    TERM=ansi; mono KLFClient.exe